Holiday House Tour

 Church Hill is proud to showcase modern living in historic homes.

-Take part in the 58th Holiday House Tour and explore the interiors of historic and new neighborhood homes and buildings.
+Take part in the 59th Holiday House Tour and explore the interiors of historic and new neighborhood homes and buildings.
 Learn more about the architecture of Church Hill, see how our neighbors mesh old with new, and get some decorating tips along the way—all while spending time with loved ones.
 Free buses will be available to take participants along the route.
 Tickets are $35 in advance and $40 day-of.

-2024 Holiday House Tour Stops
+2025 Holiday House Tour Stops

-2401 East Broad St., St. John’s Church Parish Hall.
+2401 East Broad St., St. John’s Church Parish Hall

 Up the steps and to the right of Historic St. John’s Episcopal Church.
 The building now used as the Parish Hall was built in 1876 as a Sunday school.
 The meticulously restored parish house serves as a museum with photos and artifacts of the church and the church’s graveyard.
 It is the first stop on the tour.